 Depending upon the type of allergy you suffer from, certain initiatives can improve your condition.
 For example, if it’s dust allergy, try keeping your body hydrated.
 Drinking the recommended glasses of water each day will help the mucosa of your lungs from getting less irritated by dust and dander.

 Home remedies for bettering allergies without medical interventions also exist.
 Although these dietary changes won’t make an immediate impact, continuing to take them will definitely prove fruitful for your allergy.
-Green tea, yogurt, probiotics, omega-3 fatty acids and a low salt diet are recommended.
+Green tea, yoghurt, probiotics, omega-3 fatty acids and a low salt diet are recommended.
 On the other hand, spicy foods and raw fish/food should be avoided especially in the season of allergies.

 With proper care and quick recognition of your allergy symptoms, you can fight back.
 You won’t have to fear getting allergic reactions once you know what you need to do to tackle it.
 Scheduled screening, lifestyle and dietary changes, and keeping your treatment options in hand are all essential to live a better life with an allergy.